One of the world’s biggest utility-scale battery energy storage systems to be built in Australia

 08/08/2023

-Shell Energy Australia and Eku Energy, the latter being a company initially established by Macquarie’s Green Investment Group, are developing solutions for Australia’s green revolution
+Shell Energy Australia and Eku Energy, the latter being a company initially established by Macquarie’s Green Investment Group, are developing solutions for Australia’s energy transition.

 Even in famously temperate Australia, the sun does not shine all the time.
 The intermittent nature of renewable energy is a key challenge in the journey to net zero: how can power grids continue to ensure that energy is available when it is needed?

-Electricity grids will need to add energy storage solutions including industrial-scale batteries to facilitate a full transition to renewable energy such as solar and wind power.
-And as more industrial processes go electric, batteries will be essential in providing energy when the sun isn’t out or the wind isn’t blowing.
+Electricity grids will need energy storage solutions including industrial-scale batteries to facilitate a full transition to renewable energy such as solar and wind power.
+And as more industrial processes go electric, batteries will contribute to providing energy when the sun isn’t out or the wind isn’t blowing.

 Battery energy storage system (BESS) capacity is set to expand rapidly.
 Energy storage installations globally are projected to reach 411 gigawatts (GW), or 1,194 gigawatt-hours (GWh) by the end of 2030 – 15 times the 27GW/56GWh of storage that was online at the end of 2021 – according to research by Bloomberg New Energy Finance (BNEF).